-Compared with plain x-rays, the tomographic slices of CT provide more spatial detail and can better differentiate between various soft-tissue densities.
-Because it provides so much more information, CT is preferred to plain x-rays for imaging most intracranial, head and neck, spinal, intrathoracic, and intra-abdominal structures.
+CT provides better differentiation between various soft-tissue densities than do x-rays.
+Because CT provides so much more information, it is preferred to conventional x-rays for imaging most intracranial, head and neck, spinal, intrathoracic, and intra-abdominal structures.
 Three-dimensional images of lesions can help surgeons plan surgery.

 Oral or occasionally rectal contrast is used for abdominal imaging; sometimes gas is used to distend the lower GI tract and make it visible.
 Contrast in the GI tract helps distinguish the GI tract from surrounding structures.
 Standard oral contrast is barium-based, but low-osmolar iodinated contrast should be used when intestinal perforation is suspected

 CT IV pyelography (CT IVP) or urography:

 After a rapid bolus injection of IV contrast, thin-slice images are rapidly taken as the contrast opacifies arteries and veins.
 Advanced computer graphics techniques are used to remove images of surrounding soft tissues and to provide highly detailed images of blood vessels similar to those of conventional angiography.

-Content last modified February 2012
+Content last modified January 2015